AmesingFlank/RubixCube/README.md

 A 3D Rubik's Cube App on Android implemented by OpenGL ES 2.0

+A shameful comment:
+This is a project that I made in my very early days as a rookie programmer, therefore it does NOT serve as good reference of my current coding style and abilities !!!!!!!!!!!!!!!!!!!!!!!!!!
+T_T

 Features:
 * It's in 3D...
 * Display a solution of the Cube using Fridrich (CFOP) algorithm
 * The scan function : use the phone's camera to scan a real-world Rubik's Cube into the app.

 Known Bugs:
-Possible outofmemory error when using the scanning function due to unoptimized (is that a word?) handling of Bitmaps.
+Possible outofmemory error when using the scanning function due to unoptimized handling of Bitmaps.
-Will fix soon.

 #Screenshots